smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/05 - Inner Join.md

 ---------------------------------------------------------------------------------
 `ORACLE` supports the `NATURAL JOIN` syntax.
 I classify the natural join as a model join as it was first conceived by E.F.
 Codd in his work on the Relational Model.
 I cover natural joins in a separate document and why they should be considered bad practice to use.

-The use of an asterisk in the `SELECT` statement is mandatory and the output does not show duplicate column names.
+The use of an asterisk in the `SELECT` statement is mandatory, and the output does not show duplicate column names.
 This query is the same as an equi-join on the `ID`, `Fruit`, and `Quantity` columns between `TableA` and `TableB`.

 ```sql
 SELECT  *